Accounts payable: History

-Since the mid-1967s companies have begun to establish data links between their trading partners to transfer documents, such as invoices and purchase orders.
+Since the mid-1960s companies have established data links between their trading partners to transfer documents, such as invoices and purchase orders.
 Inspired by the idea of a paperless office and more reliable transfer of data, they developed the first EDI systems.
 These systems were unique to the respective company that developed them, meaning they were difficult to deploy across a large number of corporations.
 Recognizing this, the Accredited Standards Committee X12—a standards institution under the umbrella of ANSI—made preparations to standardize EDI processes.
 This resulted in what is known today as the ANSI X12 EDI standard.

 This remained the main way to exchange transactional data between trading partners for nearly 3 decades.
 The 1990s came with advances in internet technology.
 Companies began to appear offering more robust user interface web applications with functions that catered to both supplier and customer.
 These new web-based applications allowed for online submission of individual invoices as well as EDI file uploads.
 Along with other methods of file uploads including CSV and XML.
 These services allow suppliers to present invoices to their customers for matching and approval via a user-friendly web application.
 Suppliers can also see a history of all the invoices they submitted to their customer without having direct access to the customers' systems.
 This is because all the transactional information is stored in the data centers of the third-party company that provides the invoicing web app.
-This proprietary information can be regulated by the customer in order to control how much transactional information the vendor is allowed to see.
-(For example, payment dates, or check information).
+This proprietary information can be regulated by the customer in order to control how much transactional information the vendor is allowed to see (for example, payment dates or check information).

-As companies advance into the digital era, more and more are switching to electronic invoicing services to automate their accounts payable departments.
+As companies advance into the digital era, more and more are switching to electronic invoicing services to automate their accounts payable departments to reduce errors and save costs.
+According to a benchmark study conducted by the IOMA, 19% of organisations surveyed reported a duplicate payment rate of between 0.1% and 0.5%.
 Some even believe it to be an industry standard in the near future.
 According to a report done by the GXS team in 2013, Europe is adopting government legislation encouraging businesses to adopt electronic invoicing practices.
 The United States has no such legislation yet but does recognize the value of this technology.
 The US Treasury estimated that implementing e-invoicing across the entire federal government would reduce cost by 50% and save $450 million annually.

 With the increasing availability of robotic solutions, businesses are driving process improvement in AP even further.
 By applying end-to-end robotic process automation or RPA to their accounts payable department, organizations can accelerate invoice processing speed and accuracy while improving operational costs.
-Some organizations report that by implementing RPA they have managed to almost eliminate human intervention from the AP process, thus saving 65% to 75% of the time that was previously had spent on manual processing.
+Some organizations report that by implementing RPA they have managed to almost eliminate human intervention from the AP process, thus saving 65% to 75% of the time that was previously spent on manual processing.